-Fill Lines:
+Fill Lines

-- 5. Turn the water pump switch on. - Open each hot and cold water faucet handle/ knob in the coach-one at a time each in turn until antifreeze solution just begins to flow from the faucet - then close.
-Don't forget exterior shower/wash station knobs if equipped. - 7.
+- 5. Turn the water pump switch on. - 6.
+Open each hot and cold water faucet handle/ knob in the coach - one at a time each in turn until antifreeze solution just begins to flow from the faucet, then close.
+Don't forget exterior shower/wash station - Don't forget exterior shower/wash station knobs (if equipped.) - 7.
 Press the toilet flush pedal and hold until antifreeze begins flowing into the toilet.
 Leave small amount of antifreeze that remains in the bowl.

-When Done Adding RV Antifreeze:
+When Done Adding RV Antifreeze

 - 8. Turn water pump switch off. - 9.
-Turn the Winterization Valve handle so it points toward the water line to the pump as shown in the photo.
+Turn the Winterization Valve handle so it points toward the waterline to the pump as shown in the photo.
 This will stop the flow from the antifreeze siphon tube and revert the tank line flow to the pump. - 10.
 Replace the protective cap onto the end of the antifreeze siphon tube to keep out insects or debris when not in use.